tuxcomputers/speedttest/README.md

 Runs the [Ookla speedtest CLI](https://www.speedtest.net/apps/cli) and records download speed, upload speed, ping latency/jitter, packet loss, server details, and a link to the full result.
 Bandwidth is stored in Mbps (rounded to 2 decimal places).

+The speed test is held while a connectivity outage is active — there is no point running it on a down connection.

 ### Connectivity monitor

 Checks internet connectivity by opening a TCP connection to port 53 on a configurable set of hosts (default: 8.8.8.8, 1.1.1.1, 9.9.9.9, 208.67.222.222).
-Under normal conditions it runs once every 10 seconds and exits.

-If the connection is lost the monitor enters a 1-second loop, recording the outage start time and updating status on each tick.
+Under normal conditions it is spawned every 10 seconds, runs a single check, and exits.
+If the connection is lost it records the outage start time and enters a 1-second loop, updating the status on each tick.
 When connectivity is restored it closes the outage record and exits.
-While the monitor is in its outage loop the supervisor holds off on running speed tests — there is no point testing a down connection.
+The supervisor sees the process is still running and withholds any new speed test until it finishes.

-Gaps in monitoring (e.g. system reboots) are recorded as `unknown` status outage entries so the history is complete.
+Gaps in monitoring (e.g. system reboots) are recorded as `unknown` status outage entries so the history remains complete.

 ### Database sync

 Syncs locally accumulated data to a central PostgreSQL database.
 Data is always written to a local SQLite database first, then synced to PostgreSQL.
 This means the system keeps recording even when the remote database is unreachable.
+The sync runs on its own schedule and is not paused during connectivity outages — it will simply fail gracefully and retry on the next cycle.

 The sync pushes:
-- Speed test results (test, ping, download, upload, server)
+- Speed test results (`test`, `ping`, `download`, `upload`, `server`)
 - Closed outage records
 - Current network status

+**Duplicate detection** prevents double-insertion if the same data is synced more than once:
+- Tests are matched by `host_id` + `timestamp` — if a matching test is found in PostgreSQL the test and all its children are skipped
+- Outages are matched by `host_id` + `start_time` + `end_time`
+- Network status is always upserted

 **Ping hosts are pulled from the remote database**, not pushed.
 The remote database is the source of truth for which hosts to ping — change them once in PostgreSQL and all connected hosts pick up the new values on their next sync.
-On first connection, local defaults are pushed up if the remote has none.
+On first connection, local defaults are pushed up if the remote has none yet.

+**`last_db_sync`** is recorded on the PostgreSQL `host` record at the end of every successful sync.
+This is the authoritative sync timestamp — always read from the remote.
+If it is NULL (new server or first run) all local records are queued for sync regardless of their local sync state, and the duplicate detection ensures nothing is inserted twice.

 ### Multi-host support